premchander-revature/interviewquestions/SQL/SQL Content Preparation/SQL Joins.md

 </details>

-j.Write a query to decrease the price of all items by Rs2 whose price is less than 20.
+j.Write a query to decrease the price of all items by Rs 2 whose price is less than 20.

 <details>